• Skip to main content

 11 Signs Your Athlete May Be Depressed – And They’re Not Sad

-Call it pandemic fatigue, call it what you want.
-But teenagers are experiencing depression in record numbers.
-The scary thing is that it doesn’t always look like sadness and often they don’t even realize they’re depressed.
+Teenagers are experiencing depression in record numbers.
+The scary thing is that it doesn’t always look like sadness, and often, they don’t even realize they’re depressed.

 Student-athletes are a unique subset of students.
 The pressure to perform on the athletic field, compounded by the rigorous course load, can leave little time for assessing mental health and stability.
 For most athletes, mental health is a secondary concern to physical health.

-When athletes are faced with mental health issues they typically just “brush it off.”
-The fact that many student-athletes bear the burden of balancing school, sports, and their social lives create a special set of circumstances.
+When athletes face mental health issues, they typically just brush it off.
+The fact that many student-athletes bear the burden of balancing school, sports, and their social lives creates a special set of circumstances.
 Athletes, in particular, are taught that showing signs of weakness or being emotional is a bad thing, so many don’t want to share feelings of depression.

 2. They’re irritable and aggressive